-When looking at income tax thresholds we use data from the SPI, a random sample drawn from income tax records held by HM Revenue and Customs (HMRC), and covers the tax years between 1995-96 and 2013-14.
-The sample size increased steadily during that period, from under 60,000 individuals in 1995-96 to over 700,000 by 2013-14.
+When looking at income tax thresholds we use data from the SPI, a stratified random sample drawn from income tax records held by HM Revenue and Customs (HMRC), that cover the tax years between 1995-96 and 2013-14.
+The sample size increased steadily during that period, from under 60,000 individuals in 1995- 96 to over 700,000 by 2013-14.
 Those with very high incomes are oversampled, while the data is not representative of those with incomes too low to pay income tax.
 For this reason we do not use the SPI to examine bunching at the income tax personal allowance, from where the starting or basic rate of income tax begins to apply.
 Income is recorded annually, and includes almost all sources that are liable for income tax.
-Interest and investment income may be under-recorded for some starting or basic rate taxpayers who do not submit a self-assessment return as this is deducted at source by banks and building societies.
+One exception is interest and investment income for starting or basic rate taxpayers who do not submit a self-assessment return.
+This is instead imputed in the SPI, based on administrative data on the aggregate amount and numbers receiving it and on survey evidence on the broad pattern across the income distribution.
+While the imputation will not allocate the income to individuals accurately - so there is some measurement error in our income variable - the imputed distribution should be a fair approximation, and suggests that savings and investment income amounts to less than £500 for over 90% of employees around the higher-rate threshold (roughly the same fraction as we observe for the self-employed, who must report such income on their tax return).
+This should not be enough to have a significant impact on our elasticity estimates (which are based on examining bunching in a range of £700 either side of the threshold) unless the employees who in reality bunch happen also to be the few with unusually high savings and investment income, which will not be imputed to them so their bunching will not be visible in our data.